In a Nutshell

 HomeDNA is the marketing brand for DNA Diagnostics Center (DDC).
 DDC was founded in 1995 as a leading genetic diagnostic laboratory.
 It’s located in Ohio and handles over 1 million DNA samples every year, including from celebrities such as Anna Nicole Smith and Prince.
 HomeDNA has processed over 10 million samples from over 150 countries and is committed to secure, confidential and reliable DNA test results.

 HomeDNA is proud of its high-caliber team led by PhD-accredited experts.
 It maintains a non-contaminated laboratory to ensure accurate results.
-HomeDNA processes DNA samples from pets as well as humans and uses DNA diagnostics for paternity and relationship tests, health and wellness tests, forensics, and pet breeding.
+HomeDNA processes DNA samples from pets as well as humans and uses DNA testing for paternity and relationship, health and wellness tests, forensics, and pet breeding.